Product Releases, Trends and News on Sports Field Maintenance Operations and the Community. Use the Blog as

 The aerosol chalk, 20 ounce can with 18 ounces of material, will typically cover about 200 linear feet, possible more or less depending on the pace.
 As with aerosol paint, aerosol chalk is sold 12 cans per case.
 Tru Mark will support a mixed case of different colors.

 There should be no discoloration other than what you would find with a build-up of chalk in a specific area or along a line.
+We would suggest avoid over spraying on colored areas other than green turf.
+In a couple situations their has been a slight stain after application of the colored chalk.
 Foot traffic and water will quickly dissipate the dried chalk.